ApeWorX/ape/docs/userguides/accounts.md

 If you elected to show your mnemonic Ape will then show you your newly generated mnemonic.

 Ape will then prompt you for a passphrase which you will need to enter twice to confirm.

+This passphrase is used to encrypt your account on disk, for extra security.

+You will be prompted for it each time you load your account, so make sure to remember it.

 After entering the passphrase Ape will then show you your new account address, HDPath, and account alias.